tebohl/Rose-or-Jack/README.md

 After clicking the link above, you'll land on our home page as shown below.
 You can navigate through the pages via the links in the header or using the buttons next to each summary.
 You can also access the predictor form via the buttons below Rose and Jack's bios.
 ![index](Images/indexscreenshot.png)

-A screenshot of the models page is below, we trained KNN and Deep Neural Network models on our data in addition to the Random Forest Model which yielded ~.85 accuracy.
+A screenshot of the models page is below, we trained Logisitc Regression, KNN and Deep Neural Network models on our data in addition to the Random Forest Classifier Model which yielded ~.85 accuracy.
 ![models](Images/modelscreenshot.png)

 You can also scroll through several plots created in Tableau on the Visualizations page, which display trends in survival based on gender, ticket class, fare and travel companions.